Railk/T3S/README.md

 2. tss https://github.com/clausreinke/typescript-tools and tss must be in your environnement path

 ### OS
-Tested on Windows & Ubuntu
+Tested on Windows & Ubuntu & OSX

 ### Problem
-Montain Lion is a Pain in the xxx to put something in the environnement path for a GUI app, i tried and abandonned after some hours of trying.
-I'll give another try later but not soon.
-But It should work on OSX.
+OSX as currently the path for node and tss hardcoded (default installation directory) du to some environnment PATH for GUI app problem.

 ### Installation Sublime Text 3 :